 Starting a small business can be a challenge, and finding the finances to fund your business is perhaps the most challenging part of it.
 You may struggle to attract investors, whether these are Angel investors or banks.
 However, if you follow certain steps it will help you attract the appropriate investor for your small business idea.

-In order to secure funding for your small business idea, you must ensure to get a deal that is suitable for you.
-You are likely to get offered deals that are the most suited to the investors, however you have to evaluate to see if the benefits outweigh the negatives.
+In order to secure funding for your small business idea, ensure you get a suitable deal.
+You are likely to get offered deals that are the most suited to the investors.
+However, you have to evaluate to see if the benefits outweigh the negatives.
 Here are a few ways you can make sure that you are making the right impressions, and are working towards securing funding.

 Business plan and pitch

 You must have a well written, organised and concise business plan that will highlight all the main parts of your business.
 Your business plan should cover the following to give a good idea of what and how your business will operate: competitors, objectives, the USP (unique selling point), sales forecast and a budget.
 All this important information needs to be backed by solid research.
 A well developed and written business plan will show potential investors that you are proactive in actually learning about starting and running a business.
 If you have little to no experience in writing a business plan, then don’t hesitate to seek professional help.
 A business plan is a vital document for any business, therefore seeking out a business consultant to help you draw up a business plan is a good investment.

 You will also need to have a pitch, which can be a short verbal version of your business plan.
 If you are new to the small business sector, and have no experience in delivering pitches, then get practicing.
 Practice pitches beforehand and make sure that you sound eloquent, aware and well prepared when it comes to delivering your business pitch.